 - Applicants need to submit only one application to be considered for all scholarships for which they qualify.

 - All scholarships are competitive and are based on criteria established by donors.

-- Foundation scholarships are awarded based on the essay score and the scholarship criteria as set forth by the donor, including but not limited to: demonstrated financial need academic information (primary major, credits completed, etc.), and academic performance (GPA).
+- Foundation scholarships are awarded based on the essay score and the scholarship criteria as set forth by the donor, including demonstrated financial need, academic information (primary major, credits completed, etc.) and academic performance (GPA).

 - Students are notified of award decisions via their Wake Tech email by early July.